becoming a shamanic therapist

 Where Shamanism, Counselling and Psychotherapy Meet

-Shamanism and psychotherapy are not the same.
-However, there are undeniably areas in which they overlap.
+As well as knowing about shamanism, a shamanic therapist is also well versed in psychotherapy.
+Although the two are not the same thing, there are undeniably areas where they overlap.
 In exploring both the differences and the similarities, at the Three Ravens College, we believe that both have much they can learn from each other.
 Indeed, it is our experience that in being open to this and willing to explore, what emerges is a new practice that holds the key to many of the problems we face in these modern times.

 This is why our courses, and the books, are about Therapeutic Shamanism.
 Although the counselling and psychotherapeutic side of the work does run through the First-Step, Next-Steps and Further-Steps courses, the emphasis on those courses is primarily on the shamanic side of the work.
 The Shamanic Psychotherapy courses focus more on the psychotherapy side of the work though, and on exploring the interface between shamanism, animism, spirituality, counselling, psychotherapy and animism.